Best Gusto Alternatives in 2026

 Read the totals with two caveats.
 First, per-employee fees compound as you grow: at 10 employees Gusto and QuickBooks are nearly tied, but at 50 employees Rippling's $8/employee charge pulls ahead of Gusto's $6 by roughly $100/mo, so the cheapest option at your current headcount may not be cheapest at your next one.
 Second, the base tier rarely includes everything.
 Multi-state filing, same-day direct deposit, time tracking, and benefits administration sit on higher tiers or carry add-on fees at almost every vendor, so a quoted base price understates what a real payroll run costs.

-For a budget-first shop running 1 to 25 W-2 employees in a single state, Patriot ($87) or OnPay ($100) undercut Gusto while delivering full-service tax filing.
-If you value Gusto's onboarding and benefits marketplace, the roughly $9 to $22/mo premium over those two is modest.
+For a budget-first shop running 1 to 25 W-2 employees in a single state, Patriot ($87) undercuts Gusto while delivering full-service tax filing, and OnPay ($109) now matches Gusto dollar for dollar following Gusto's March 2026 increase.
+If you value Gusto's onboarding and benefits marketplace, the roughly $22/mo premium over Patriot is modest.
 Reserve ADP or Paychex for when dedicated service and deep compliance justify the higher, less predictable cost.
 Price the tier that actually matches your states, pay schedule, and 1099 vs. W-2 mix, not just the advertised starting number.

 Frequently asked questions